milwrite/cloze-reader/docs/ai-prompts-and-parameters.md

   "messages": [
     {
       "role": "user",
       "content": "You are a cluemaster vocabulary selector for educational cloze exercises.
-Select exactly [COUNT] words from this passage for a cloze exercise.\n\nCLOZE DELETION PRINCIPLES:\n- Select words that require understanding context and vocabulary to identify\n- Choose words essential for comprehension that test language ability\n- Target words where deletion creates meaningful cognitive gaps\n\nREQUIREMENTS:\n- Choose clear, properly-spelled words (no OCR errors like \"andsatires\")\n- Select meaningful nouns, verbs, or adjectives ([WORD_LENGTH] letters)\n- Words must appear EXACTLY as written in the passage\n- Avoid: capitalized words, function words, archaic terms, proper nouns, technical jargon\n- Skip any words that look malformed or concatenated\n\nReturn ONLY a JSON array of the selected words.\n\nPassage: \"[PASSAGE_TEXT]\""
+Select exactly [COUNT] words from this passage for a cloze exercise.\n\nCLOZE DELETION PRINCIPLES:\n- Select words that require understanding context and vocabulary to identify\n- Choose words essential for comprehension that test language ability\n- Target words where deletion creates meaningful cognitive gaps\n\nREQUIREMENTS:\n- Choose clear, properly-spelled words (no OCR errors like \"andsatires\")\n- Select meaningful nouns, verbs, or adjectives (4-12 letters)\n- Words must appear EXACTLY as written in the passage\n- Avoid: capitalized words, ALL-CAPS words, function words, archaic terms, proper nouns, technical jargon\n- Skip any words that look malformed or concatenated\n- NEVER select words from the first or last sentence/clause of the passage\n- Choose words from the middle portions for better context dependency\n\nReturn ONLY a JSON array of the selected words.\n\nPassage: \"[PASSAGE_TEXT]\""
     }
   ],
   "max_tokens": 100,